2018 Planting Progress: Farmers In Most Midwest States Catching Up With Planting

 Whether you’re ready to start the selling process, or even remotely curious, we will gladly provide you with a FREE Market Analysis!
 If you are in a position to sell land in the Midwest, we want to help you achieve the top of the market on your sale.

-Welcome to Our Monthly Nebraska Farmland Value Report In this monthly report, Jason Smith, Nebraska Land Broker and Auctioneer dives into Nebraska farmland values, helping you understand the factors that determine what your farm is potentially worth.
-Our goal as...
+Welcome to Our Monthly Iowa Farmland Value Report In this monthly report, we dive into Iowa farmland values, helping you understand the factors that determine what your farm is potentially worth.
+Our goal as auctioneers and farmland real estate agents is to provide...